nickvourd/Windows-Local-Privilege-Escalation-Cookbook/Notes/LogonAutostartExecutionRegistryRunKeys.md

 ### Manual Lab Setup

-1) Open a Command Prompt with local Administrator privileges and run the following command to create a new folder:
+1) Open a PowerShell with local Administrator privileges and run the following command to create a new folder:

 ```
 mkdir "C:\Program Files\NickvourdSrv"